loispostula/weather-ma-jig/README.md

 ##It's a thing-a-ma-jig for weather&hellip;and the command line

-insired by this thread on reddit: http://www.reddit.com/r/commandline/comments/1jjgu1/bash_getting_weather/
+inspired by this thread on reddit: http://www.reddit.com/r/commandline/comments/1jjgu1/bash_getting_weather/

 Instructions:
 ---